lingjf/h2unit/README.md

 # Limitations
 *    C++11 is required
 *    GCC 5.0+
+*    STUB/MOCK not works with xcode 11.13 toolchain.
 *    Variadic parameter function can't MOCK, use STUB with separate fake function instead